There’s no shortage of ways to increase sales for your ecommerce business.

-And what’s an engagement?
-It’s when somebody expands the Showcase Shopping ad and spends at least 10 seconds looking at the products inside.
+An engagement is defined as a user expanding the Showcase Shopping ad and spending at least 10 seconds looking at the products inside.

 Use Shopify’s Google Shopping App

-If you’re running a shop that relies on Shopify for ecommerce, there’s some good news: you can use an app to sync your products from your store to the Google Merchant Center.
+If you’re running a shop that relies on Shopify for ecommerce, there’s a convenient app to sync your products from your store to the Google Merchant Center.

 Use Merchant Promotions to Stand out From the Crowd

-Do you have a product that’s currently on sale?
-It’s a safe bet that people who are searching for that product online will want to about your discounted offer.
+It’s a safe bet that people who are searching for a product online will want to know about any discounts or deals available.

 Fortunately, you can tell folks that your product is on sale with a merchant promotion.

-What’s a merchant promotion?
-It’s an opportunity to highlight something special about a product that you’re offering in an effort to boost your click-through rate.
+A merchant promotion highlights something special about a product that you’re offering in an effort to boost your click-through rate.

 For example, if one of your products is currently offered at 30% off, you can run a Google Shopping ad with a small banner at the top of the image thumbnail that reads: “30% Off.”